 But she didn't fall and she would win a date with Sasuke-kun.

-But as she approached the pillars roughly in the midpoint of the current stretch of bridge, it was the ink she noticed first.
+It was the ink she noticed first.
 Chakra-imbued ink, the kind ninja used.
-And this ink, she understood in an instant as she glimpsed the pair of shinobi kneeling at the center of the construct, fiddling with something, was meant to amplify and direct an explosion.
+And this ink, she understood in an instant as she glimpsed the pair of shinobi kneeling at the center of the construct fiddling with something, was meant to amplify and direct an explosion.

 The fist around her heart seemed to squeeze tight and Sakura couldn't breathe for a long moment, couldn't think, almost didn't have presence of mind enough to keep her feet firmly planted on the underbelly of the bridge.
 But then one of them glanced up, his gaze catching hers.

-Hair a dusky lilac framed a handsome face, his eyes a stunning silver.
-As he uncoiled, she saw that there couldn't have been much difference in their age judging by his build, but the impassive thing that slumbered in those eyes of silver wasn't anything that she'd seen in the eyes of any of her agemates.
+Dusky lilac hair framed a handsome face, but there was nothing attractive about his expression.
+As he uncoiled from his crouch, she saw that there couldn't have been much difference in their age, but the impassive thing that slumbered in those eyes of silver wasn't anything that she'd seen in the eyes of any of her classmates.

 Almost before she'd noticed him move, he had knives in his hands.
-Not kunai, knives, with a strange slight curve, held in a reverse grip at a 45 degree angle to his wrists.
-She'd seen that demonstrated once, though she couldn't remember where.
+Not kunai, knives.
+They were a design foreign to her with a strange slight curve to the blades, held in a reverse grip at a 45 degree angle to his wrists.
+She'd seen that grip demonstrated once, though it wasn't part of the standard Academy curriculum.
 The forward movement would leave a gaping slash, the backstroke would rip flesh more messily.

 As it was, the sight of Tazuna stopped her plans for flight, because he and the others were working steadily at the end of the bridge and the shinobi chasing her wasn't the only threat.
 Her feet were already moving as her mind desperately sought out something like a plan.
 Nothing came, but her body moved, running towards town because that was the direction she'd been facing.
 Her hand fumbled in her pouch for a flare, but a sharp blade rasping over the back of her hand made her drop it, leaving it to skitter uselessly across the bridge.